kubeflow/website/content/en/docs/about/community.md

 Join the official Kubeflow Slack with [this invite link](https://join.slack.com/t/kubeflow/shared_invite/zt-n73pfj05-l206djXlXk5qdQKs4o1Zkg).

 {{% alert title="Tip" color="info" %}}
-If the above invite has expired, please [raise an issue on the `kubeflow/website` repo](https://github.com/kubeflow/website/issues/new), as Slack invites expire after 2000 uses.
+If the above invite has expired, please [raise an issue on the `kubeflow/website` repo](https://github.com/kubeflow/website/issues/new).
 {{% /alert %}}

 The Kubeflow Slack workspace has many channels, here are a few examples: